wavey0x/wavey-api/README.md

-### API Documentation: Prisma Shadow API
+### Prisma Shadow Logs API

-This document outlines the usage of the Shadow Logs API, which allows users to query a dataset of pre-fetched shadow logs collected from Prisma's vault contract.
+This document outlines the usage of the Prisma Shadow Logs API, which allows users to query a dataset of pre-fetched shadow logs from Prisma's vault contract.
+This API exposes data otherwise difficult to obtain from a regular Ethereum node.
 The API supports flexible queries with options for range filters, size comparisons, and matching multiple values.

 ```
 {